alphagov/govuk-frontend/docs/contributing/github-actions.md

 ## Surface important information into the Github Job Summary

-When there is important information to review output it to the top level summary.
+When there is important information to review, output it to the top level summary.

 ### Single line output